Streit-lab/Streit-lab.github.io/_docs/nextflow/intro.md

 We use Nextflow for:

- - Developing pipelines to process a particular type (or types) of data (for example, various CLIP datasets).
+ - Developing pipelines to process a particular type (or types) of data.
  - Make our computational projects reproducible.

 If you need a pipeline to process a particular type of data, please check [our nf-core wiki page](../nf-core) first.